Undergraduate Vacation Studentship Scheme

 Project supervisors must be Ordinary Members of The Society.

-The 2014 application process is now open and will close on 31 January 2014.
+The 2014 application process is now closed.

 The small print